 Regularly scheduled maintenance or upgrades are routinely performed on the Pharmacy Network application/service.
-The Centre reserves Sundays between 2:30 -7:30 PM for scheduled maintenance as needed on the Drug Information System, Health Information Network and the Client and Provider Registries.
+The Centre reserves Sundays between 10:00 P.M. to 6:00 A.M.
+(Monday).
+For scheduled maintenance as needed on the Drug Information System, Health Information Network and the Client and Provider Registries.